flexivrobotics/flexiv_tdk/README.md

 ### Applying for a license
 1. Run the generator to generate your feature ID and provide the feature id to apply for the license.
-Note: The feature id is a unique identifier for your application and is binded to your local computer.
+Note: The feature id is a unique identifier for your application and is bound to your local computer.
 Please generate feature ID and use license on the same computer.

 ### Compile and install for Linux